 If you have active rentals and purchases on your title, your VOD page will be deleted 30 days after your last rental expires.
 (This is because the people who paid the “Buy” price are guaranteed a 30-day window to back up their purchases.)

 Then, once the deletion process is completed and all purchases have been honored, any videos associated with your title will be released back to your account with the “Only me” privacy setting.
 From there, you can make them public, delete them, or add them to a new VOD page.

-What happens if I switch my purchase type (Rent/Buy to Subscription VOD)?
+What happens if I want to switch my purchase type (Rent/Buy to Subscription VOD)?

-If we convert your title to subscription, we will not be able to switch it back!
-If you ever want to sell it without a subscription option, you would need to make a new page.
+If you set up your VOD as a Subscription Video On Demand, and ever want to sell it without a subscription option, you would need to make a new page and vice versa.